ldtteam/MinecoloniesWiki/pages/src/source/dependencies/domumornamentum.md

 <img src="../../assets/images/misc/do_shingles_cutter.png" alt="The Architects cutter's interface, showing shingles"/>

 When you have crafters, e.g. a [Sawmill](../../source/buildings/sawmill), up and running, you can then teach them the recipe by choosing the "custom recipe" tab and putting it in there.
 Input 1 is the top left slot of the cutter, input 2 is the top right, and input 3 the bottom left slot in the cutter.
 When you have put the items in the slots, you will see various items below the input slots.
 The crafter can create ALL of those items from the recipe you have input.
 Make sure you teach the recipe to the appropriate crafter, though!
+They can only learn a recipe if one of the materials used is appropriate for their profession.

 <img src="../../assets/images/misc/do_shingles_sawmill.png" alt="Teaching the Sawmill an Architects cutter recipe"/>